 One example I recall regarding this pressure is an old acquaintance of mine whom I met once in Canada where I was residing for a few years.
 He was a doctor doing his Masters at the University of Toronto and he wanted to live in Canada rather than go back to Cairo to take over his dad’s clinic, which probably belonged to the grandfather.
 “I’d rather be a superintendent or a security guard here than being a doctor in Egypt,” he confessed to me.
 Obviously his father wanted him back because “who else would take over the family’s clinic?”
 He did go back to Egypt and his dad passed away a couple of years later.

 This was one example out of many.
-I actually know a significant number of people who had to abandon their dreams in order to please their parents.
-I know they would have been shining with happiness if it weren’t for the parents’ rigid control.
+There actually is a significant percentage of people who had to abandon their dreams in order to please their parents.
+They would or could probably have been shining with happiness if it weren’t for the parents’ rigid control.

 As such, many young ones come to mistakenly believe that they share the same passion as their fathers, leading them to pursue a similar field.
 The reality, however, is that due to our diversity and uniqueness as human being this is rarely ever the case.
 Beside being easily influenced, when you’re young you haven’t had time to know what you really want to do in life.
 So you go for the job or career suggested by the parents, only to realise later that passion is lacking and that this was not your path.
 Sometimes this realisation only comes much later in life, which could be a tad too late to do something about it; though it is never impossible.